 When Dental Crowns are Recommended

-3. Your teeth are discoloured and have compromised tooth aesthetics.
+- Your teeth are discoloured and compromise their aesthetic appearance.

 When Should The Dental Crown Be Replaced?